redis/redis-doc/docs/reference/debugging.md

     - /topics/debugging
 ---

-Redis is developed with a great stress on stability.
-We do our best with every release to make sure you'll experience a very stable product and no crashes.
-However even with our best efforts it is impossible to avoid all the critical bugs with 100% success.
+Redis is developed with an emphasis on stability.
+We do our best with every release to make sure you'll experience a stable product with no crashes.
+However, if you ever need to debug the Redis process itself, read on.

-When Redis crashes it produces a detailed report of what happened, however sometimes looking at the crash report is not enough, nor is it possible for the Redis core team to reproduce the issue independently.
-In this scenario we need help from the user that is able to reproduce the issue.
+When Redis crashes, it produces a detailed report of what happened.
+However, sometimes looking at the crash report is not enough, nor is it possible for the Redis core team to reproduce the issue independently.
+In this scenario, we need help from the user who can reproduce the issue.

-This little guide shows how to use GDB to provide all the information the Redis developers will need to track the bug more easily.
+This guide shows how to use GDB to provide the information the Redis developers will need to track the bug more easily.

 ## What is GDB?